 Transparency: Most of the ETFs track an index and this would mean passive management for the fund house to maintain the ETF portfolio.
 This makes it easier for the investor to know performance of the ETF.

-: ETFs help fund managers
+: ETFs help

 with constant inflow and out flow of funds.
 ETFs are liquid investment products that fund managers can easily buy or sell on exchange.
 This help in effective portfolio management for the fund managers.